sdiehl/wiwinwlh/tutorial.md

 Warp
 ----

-Warp is a efficient web server, it's the backend request engine behind several of popular Haskell web frameworks.
+Warp is a efficient massively concurrent web server, it is the backend server behind several of popular Haskell web frameworks.
 The internals have been finely tuned to utilize Haskell's concurrent runtime and is capable of handling a great deal of concurrent requests.

+For example we can construct a simple web service while simply returns a 200 status code with a ByteString which is flushed to the socket.

 ~~~~ {.haskell include="src/27-web/warp.hs"}
 ~~~~